loveencounterflow/intertype/README.md

 Observe that the above definition implies that *any and all* JS pure functions of arity one that always return a boolean define a type, even if unintentionally so; for example `is_legal_input = ( d ) -> ( d is 42 ) or ( d is 'foo' )` implicitly defines a weird type with the weird name 'is_legal_input' that has exactly two members, an integer number and a three-character string.

-This, indeed, is a desirable property, because on the one hand it makes the decision whether 'that thing over there' 'is' a 'type' (in most all cases: trivially) testable; on the other, it assures us that **all functions that are only composed of calls to type definitions and logical operators define a type, too** (even if some of those happen to be synonymous to existing types or equivalent to trivial types like `any` or `all`); in particular, this means that **unions (generalizations) of types** according to this definition are unequivocally types according to this definition, too, as are **intersections (refinements) of types**.
+That a 'type' 'is' a function of a certain kind is indeed a desirable property.
+First of all, it makes deciding whether a given thing is a type (in almost all cases: trivially) testable.
+Next, it specifies an unambiguous method how to construct types, and the method of construction is using first principles—unary, boolean pure functions, about the most elementary kind of callables.
+Not least, it assures us that **all functions that are only composed of calls to type definitions and logical operators define a type, too** (even if some of those happen to be synonymous to existing types or equivalent to trivial types like `any` or `all`); in particular, this means that **unions (generalizations) of types** according to this definition are unequivocally types according to this definition, too, as are **intersections (refinements) of types**.
+And, of course, some functions that go beyond combining function calls by means of `and`, `or`, `not` can shown to be materially types in the sense of this definition.
+Conversely, we can also be sure that any and all functions that at least for some inputs will call an impure function cannot be said to represent types (unless they `try`, `catch` and handle possible exceptions and turn them into a boolean).

 > As for whether one should encourage or discourage synonymous types—types with multiple names and
 > definitions but identical element sets—the policy is that unwarranted duplication is, of course, to be